Guide

 Croatia caught between LNG ambitions and abundant untapped renewable energy potential

-Amid what has been dubbed a "super election year" in Croatia with three important votes – parliamentary, EU and presidential – it was expected that energy issues would play an important role in political campaigns.
-However, they were not dominant in either the parliamentary election campaign or the European election campaign.
-In May, a new coalition of the centre-right HDZ and the right-wing Homeland Movement (Domovinski pokret) received the green light from parliament, and the new government, in its four-year plan, highlighted plans to invest in renewable energy sources, decarbonise the transport sector, and expand the LNG terminal on the island of Krk.
+Many people had expected that energy issues would play a central role in Croatia's "super election year" 2024, but they were overshadowed by other issues in the country's parliamentary and presidential elections, as well as the EU ballot.
+The new coalition of the centre-right HDZ and the right-wing Homeland Movement (Domovinski pokret) presented plans to invest in renewable energy sources, decarbonise the transport sector, and expand the LNG terminal on the island of Krk.

 Journalism for the energy transition